bbrownekianda/docs/content/docs/getting-started/logging-in/personalise-workspace.md

 typora-root-url: ..\..\..\..\static
 ---

-When you login to Kianda for the first time, a wizard opens allowing you to change the look and feel of your workspace, as well as managing regional and mobile app settings.
+When you log in to Kianda for the first time, a wizard opens allowing you to change the look and feel of your workspace, and to manage regional and mobile app settings.
 There are four sections within the wizard.

-The sections below detail each section and use the example of a company called 'GreenITR'.
+We will now go through each of these four sections of the wizard for a sample company called 'GreenITR'.